Apology Not Fucking Accepted

 "Or something.
 I'm not clear on the details."

 Harry's curse scar — his involuntary connection to Voldemort's mind.
 Harry's lack of Occlumency skill had been a serious point of contention between him and Hermione in the past, and it was only in the last year or so when Voldemort's mental invasions had ceased that she had largely let the subject go.
-Several times in the sixth year she had asked Harry if his scar was hurting, or if he'd been having visions, if he looked especially tired in the morning.
-He'd always replied to the negative, and while she had suspected he might not be entirely truthful, that was only in regards to the pain.
+Several times in the sixth year she had asked Harry if his scar were hurting, or if he'd been having visions, if he looked especially tired in the morning.
+He'd always replied to the negative, and though she had suspected he might not have been entirely truthful, that was only in regards to the pain.
 He disliked any focus on his physical weaknesses.
 If he'd had any actual visions, he would surely have reacted to the information.
 Hermione would have been told.